Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Weathering includes physical, chemical and biological components, and refers to the in-situ breakdown of rock.

 Physical weathering is the action of other factors such as water or biotic life mechanically breaking down rocks, for example roots cracking open rocks or freeze-thaw action.
 Chemical weathering can also be significant, such as carbonation, which occurs when carbonic acid is produced (see above) which breaks down carbonates in rock strata, which then releases CO~2~ gas or dissolved in water streams.
-This contributes to how phytoplankton and other cretaceous aquatic organisms obtain their carbon - and accounts for 300 million tonnes annually.
+This contributes to how phytoplankton and other cretacous aquatic organisms obtain their carbon - and accounts for 300 million tonnes annually.
 A combination of physical weathering, which increases the surface area susceptible to chemical weathering, and chemical weathering itself

 ### Combustion
-Combustion is simply the process of boning organic material with oxygen, releasing carbon and other gases.
+Combustion is simply the process of bning organic material with oxygen, releasing carbon and other gases.

 The biggest example of this (10 GtC/yr) is human activities, from fossil fuels for power stations.
 This moves carbon from the lithosphere to the atmosphere.

 In natural environments too this is essential lightning creating fires, removing forest floor litter and allowing new growth when spaces of the forest canopy are opened.
 This moves carbon from the biosphere, and sometimes soils and peat too, to the atmosphere.

 ### Volcanism (Hazards)
 Not part of the Paper 1, but a synoptic link can be made to volcanoes and how they release carbon for Paper 3, Hazardous Earth.
 As tectonic activity moves carbon that has been lithified on the ocean floor as sediment into the Earth's crust and mantle, where the matter is heated and turned into a gas.
 At a convergent boundary, the gases bubble up and release the stored carbon from the lithosphere into the atmosphere.
-This is extremely slow, known as the **[deep water cycle](https://en.wikipedia.org/wiki/Deep_water_cycle?from=iBaguetteELSS)**, over millions of years, but when it does occur, can be significant.
+This is extremely slow, known as the **[deep water cycle](https://en.wikipedia.org/wiki/Deep_water_cycle?from=iBaguetteELSS)**, over millions of years, but when it dt occur, can be significant.
 This accounts for around 300 m tonnes per year (40x less than anthropomorphic emissions).
 [Source](https://www.eurekalert.org/news-releases/736161)

 ### Oceanic sequestration
 ![enter image description here](https://upload.wikimedia.org/wikipedia/commons/e/e9/Oceanic_Food_Web.jpg)

-Oceans absorb large amounts of atmospheric CO2 through diffusion - there is a concentration gradient between the water and air.
+Oceans absob lage mounts f atmospheric CO2 through diffusion - there is a concentration gradient between the water and air.
 Currents move this carbon and the water too.
 In cool climates, water becomes denser, and it sinks - bringing the dissolved carbon within it too.
 This is an example of **downwelling**.
 As this is a cycle, upwelling may occur many thousands of years later in warmer climates.

 In addition to this, phytoplankton and other marine life take in carbon from the atmosphere.
 This accounts for **half of all photosynthesis** worldwide, at over 50 GtC/yr!
-Phytoplankton are the basis for the marine food chain, with the locked carbon either falling into [sediment](#sediments) on the ocean floor, or being eaten by other organisms like shelly crustaceans that then decompose (releasing CO~2~ gas) or, again, falling and eventually lithifying into sedimentary rock, being part of the long-term carbon cycle.
+Phytoplankton are the basis for the marine food chain, with the locked carbon either falling into [sediment](#sediments) on the ocean floor, or being eaten by other organisms like shelly crustaceans that then decompose (releasing CO~2~ gas) or, agan, falling and eventually lithifying into sedimentary rock, being part of the long-term carbon cycle.

 ### Vegetation
 Vegetation, or the biosphere, takes in huge amounts of carbon and sequesters it for long periods of time.
 Rainforests, boreal forests and mangroves photosynthesise large quantities of carbon from the atmosphere.
-In general, for the first 100 years of a tree's life, it is a carbon sink, and even after this period ends, the carbon sequestered is visible in its huge trunk and biomass store, potentially several tonnes of it.
+In general, for the first 100 years of a tree's life, it ais a carbon sink, and even after this period ends, the carbon sequestered is vsle in its huge trunk and biomass store, potentially several tonnes of it.
 Some vegetation can store carbon for centuries.

 ### Sediments
 Sedimentary rocks include limestone, shale and sandstone.
 As sediment, from organic matter, builds up over time, the sediment at the base of an accumulation may be compressed and turned into rock, a process known as **lithification**.
-This process notably occurs at the ocean floor and accounts for 0.2GtC/yr from the hydrosphere -> lithosphere.
+This process notably occurs at the ocean floor and accounts for 0.2GtC/yr from the hydroshere-> litphere.

 ## Case study: the Amazon Rainforest